The New Mexico Health Security Act

 A carefully considered approach:

-✔ Phase 1: The financial analysis phase, when the Legislative Finance Committee, with public input, will determine:
+✔ Phase 1 (in process): The financial analysis phase, when the Legislative Finance Committee, with public input, determines:

 ✔ Phase 2: Legislative and gubernatorial approval of the financial analysis report.
 If not approved, the Plan will not go into effect.